MathyouMB/bookstore/readme.md

 ## Assignment Prompt

-Design and implement an application for an online bookstore (Look Inna Book).
+Design and implement an application for an online bookstore.
 This application lets users browse a collection of books that are available in the bookstore.
 A user can search the bookstore by book name, author name, ISBN, genre, etc..
 When a book is selected, information on the author(s), genre, publisher, number of pages, price, etc. can be viewed.
 A user can select as many books as she likes to be added to